 - Queen’s Park is the name of the Legislative Assembly, or Parliament, of Ontario.
-It is located on University Avenue and can be visited.
+Located on University Avenue, open to visitors.

 - Casa Loma

 - This Gothic Revival mansion is located in York, north of the downtown core.
-It was built in 1914 for Sir Henry Pellatt as his home.
+Built in 1914 for Sir Henry Pellatt as his home.

-- It was massively restored between 1997 and 2012.
+- Massively restored between 1997 and 2012.
 Liberty Entertainment Group now operates the Casa Loma.
 They’ve since opened the Blueblook Steakhouse on the property.

 - Hockey Hall of Fame